 What are the risks?

-As with all blood thinners, patients on edoxaban must be aware of their increased risk for bleeding.
+As with all anticoagulants, patients on edoxaban must be aware of the increased risk for bleeding.

 Dr. Ruff stressed that serious bleeding, while an important risk to know about, is fairly rare.

 Patients can help manage their bleeding risk by avoiding risky behaviors, such as contact sports and drinking an excess of alcohol.
-They should also avoid certain other drugs, such as aspirin or NSAIDs, which also increase the risk of bleeding, unless recommend by their healthcare provider.
+They should also avoid drugs like aspirin or ibuprofen, which also increase the risk of bleeding, unless recommended by their healthcare provider.

 In addition to managing bleeding risk, patients need to properly manage their medication to avoid a new blood clot.
-Patients on edoxaban, or any blood thinner, should never stop their medication or change their dosage without talking to their healthcare provider first.
+Patients on edoxaban, or any anticoagulant, should never stop their medication or change their dosage without talking to their healthcare provider first.

 “If you miss even one or two doses of this medication, you’re at risk for forming a clot,” emphasized Dr. Ruff.